 - Co-op Coordinators - Steinbright staff members can help navigate the co-op process and provide advice as you conduct your job search.
 They are assigned by major to co-op students and work with the employers who hire these students.

-- ES&Ps - This is an archive of student evaluations of their co-op jobs.
+- Employment Summary and Planner Archives (ES&P) - This is a collection of student evaluations of their co-op jobs.
 It can only be viewed by students with co-op concentrations.
-Review the companies and information to determine which ones may be a good fit for you (access the archive through DrexelOne).
+Review the companies and information to determine which ones may be a good fit for you.
+You may access the ES&P archives through DrexelOne.